OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Methodology

 During training, we define the loss functions for the semantic branch ${{\ell _{sem}}}$, geometric branch ${{\ell _{geo}}}$, and semantic-geometric feature grid fusion ${{\ell _{fus}}}$ as follows:

-where ${{\ell _{ce}}}$ denotes the weighted cross-entropy loss, with weights computed from class frequencies. ${{\ell _{occ}}}$ is a comprehensive occupancy loss, following prior work \cite{li2023voxformer, jiang2024symphonize, mei2024camera}. ${{\bf{\bar G}}}$ represents the ground-truth of geometry.
-We apply ${{\ell _{occ}}\left( {{\bf{S}},{\bf{\bar S}}} \right)}$ only to voxels containing more than one point, supervising voxel-level semantic learning.
+where ${{\ell _{ce}}}$ denotes the weighted cross-entropy loss, with weights computed from class frequencies. ${{\ell _{occ}}}$ is a comprehensive occupancy loss, following prior work \cite{li2023voxformer, jiang2024symphonize}. ${{\bf{\bar G}}}$ represents the ground-truth of geometry.
+We apply ${{\ell _{occ}}\left( {{\bf{S}},{\bf{\bar S}}} \right)}$ only to voxels with more than one point to supervise voxel-level semantics.